How to implement efficient app rating with React Native

 We can see that we're handling all front-end logic separately from the flow requirement, which helps us separate our concerns beautifully.
 By holding everything inside our AppRating component we're also decoupling this feature from the rest of the app, we can just insert the component at the top level and keep maintainability high in case of future new requirements.

-With our app rating flow implemented in the app, we can make sure our users stop by and leave a great feedback about our product.
-In many cases we found that actively soliciting reviews from our users was increasing the amount of positive notes, as opposed to waiting for complaints and missing out on all the great things the users have to say about their experience.
+With our app rating flow implemented in the app, we can make sure our users stop by and leave great feedback about our product.
+In many cases, we found that actively soliciting reviews from our users was increasing the number of positive notes, as opposed to waiting for complaints and missing out on all the great things the users have to say about their experience.

-With a clean separation of concerns and a simple approach to code hierarchy, we successfully implemented a call-to-action that will be a tremendous help to bring new users in.
-Such feature pattern is an excellent way to boost up our user conversion rate and might bring in some constructive feedback our way!
+With a clean separation of concerns and a simple approach to code hierarchy, we successfully implemented a call-to-action that will be a tremendous help in bringing new users in.
+Such a feature pattern is an excellent way to boost up our user conversion rate and might bring in some constructive feedback our way!

-If you want to read more about development with React Native, check out this blogpost about using Redux Toolkit in React Native or this blogpost about automating React Native builds with GitLab CI!
+If you want to read more about development with React Native, check out this blog post about implementing in-app purchases with RevenueCat in React Native or this blog post as an introduction to React Navigation modals, stacks, tabs, and overlays.